Paris Street Rainy Day 1877 | Oil Painting Reproduction

 Price: $299.00

 This oil on canvas painting depicts a series of individuals strolling through wet Paris streets.
 Almost everyone has a black umbrella, protecting themselves against the elements.
-Caillebotte's painting draws attention to the center of the composition to focus on the buildings of Paris.
-Gustave Caillebotte carefully planned his oil painting with the horizon line separating the work into quarters.
+Caillebotte's painting draws attention to the center of the composition, focusing on the buildings of Paris.
+Gustave Caillebotte carefully planned his oil painting, dividing the work into quarters by the horizon line.

-The Chicago Institute of Art describes this painting as one of the great pictures of urban life in the late 19th century.
-The painting’s light suggests a wintry afternoon—nevertheless, each figure dresses in the latest contemporary clothing.
+According to the Chicago Institute of Art, this painting is one of the great pictures of urban life in the late 19th century.
+The painting’s light suggests a wintry afternoon; nevertheless, each figure dresses in the latest contemporary clothing.
 Indeed, the woman in the foreground wears a fur coat, a fashionable hat, and diamond earrings.
 Her male companion sports a handsome mustache, top hat, bow tie, and a long coat.
 In another nod to fashion, his collar stands up.
-With these details, Gustave Caillebotte presents the newly affluent French middle classes.
+With these details, Gustave Caillebotte presents the newly affluent French middle class.
 Nonetheless, some working-class individuals are just visible.
 For example, a maid stands in a doorway, and a painter carries a ladder.
 Like trends in broader society, these working-class individuals become increasingly invisible.

-Is Paris Street Rainy Day a Realism Painting?
+Is Paris Street Rainy Day an Impressionist or Realist Painting?

-Gustave Caillebotte's paintings present an intriguing mix of Impressionism and Realism.
-Unfortunately, while Caillebotte was a patron and friend of many impressionist artists, he did not adopt an Impressionist painting style.
+Gustave Caillebotte's paintings present an intriguing mix of Impressionism and Realism art movements.
+Unfortunately, while Caillebotte was a patron and friend of many Impressionist artists, he did not adopt an Impressionist painting style.
 Certain impressionist elements inspired Caillebotte, for instance, the focus on light, but his work is Realistic.
 Caillebotte’s realist technique involved much more careful and detailed brushstrokes.
 Close observation of everyday appearance was crucial.
 In addition, Caillebotte also used distinct outlines and darker colors.
 In this, he took inspiration from the invention of modern photography.
 Indeed, Caillebotte’s realism stretched to replicating photographic effects.

-Look closely, and the pair in the foreground are softer and slightly out of focus.
+Look closely, and the pair in the foreground is softer and slightly out of focus.
 On the other hand, figures in the middle distance have sharp features and clearly defined outlines.
 Finally, moving toward the back of the composition, the buildings and individuals become blurred.
 Gustave Caillebotte also crops the work like a quick city snap.
-Instead of ensuring everyone fits in the composition, the man to the far right only features.
+Instead of ensuring everyone fits in the composition, the man on the far right is the only one featured.

-Where is Paris Street Rainy Day Paintings displayed?
+Where is the Paris Street Rainy Day Painting Displayed Today?

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.